dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 a.
 Your neuron only votes to adopt if at least 6 out of the 10 neurons vote to adopt

 b.
-Your neuron only votes to adopt to reject a proposal if at least 5 out of the 10 reject the proposal.
+Your neuron only votes to adopt to reject a proposal if at least 5 out of the 10 reject the proposal

 c.
-If less than 5 neurons (out of your 10 followed) vote at all, your neuron will not cast any vote.
+If less than 5 neurons (out of your 10 followed) vote at all, your neuron will not cast any vote

 This should be considered when choosing to follow multiple neurons on a topic and why following odd number of neurons may be better than even numbers.
 :::